kstenerud/concise-encoding/ce-structure.md

 A local reference contains the [marker identifier](#marker-identifier) of an object that has been [marked](#marker) elsewhere inside of the current document.

- * Recursive references (reference causing a cyclic graph) are supported only if the decoder has been configured to accept them.
+ * Recursive references (reference causing a cyclic graph) are supported only if the implementation has been configured to accept them.
  * Forward references (reference to an object marked later in the document) are supported.
  * A local reference used as a map key **MUST** refer to a [keyable type](#keyable-types).

 ##### Recursive References

-Because cyclic graphs are potential denial-of-service attack vectors to a system unprepared to handle such data, decoders **MUST** provide a configuration **OPTION** to enable recursive references, and this option **MUST** default to disabled.
+Because cyclic graphs are potential denial-of-service attack vectors to a system unprepared to handle such data, implementations **MUST** provide a configuration **OPTION** to enable recursive references, and this option **MUST** default to disabled.

 When support is disabled, a recursive local reference is a [structural error](#structural-errors).